dydx/angular_stuff/03-angular.md

 >     .controller('petsController', PetsController);
 > })();

-With that saved, we can... simply load up our `index.html` and check to see that everything still works OK.
+With that saved, we can... simply load up our `index.html` in the browser and check to see that everything still works OK.
 Nothing we did in `app.js` affects the markup, which is nice!

 ## Whats the big deal?